Writing Resources for Students

-Satisfactory Academic Progress (SAP): this policy defines Satisfactory Academic progress (SAP) for all who matriculate in the School of Nursing.
+Satisfactory Academic Progress (SAP): This policy defines Satisfactory Academic Progress (SAP) for all who matriculate in the School of Nursing.
 The policy presents the standards adopted by the UCSF Graduate Studies Office, the School of Nursing, and the UCSF Student Financial Aid Office.
 Please note continued eligibility for financial support depends on your maintaining satisfactory academic progress.
-For more detailed information, read here.
+Read more detailed information.

-Verification of Transcripts, of residency, specialty, or position from the Post-Masters Special Studies Program:
+Verification of transcripts, residency, specialty, or position from the Post-Master's Certificate Program:

-For verifications or transcripts from the post-master's program, please call the School of Nursing's Office of Student Affairs at (415) 476-1435.
+For verifications or transcripts from the Post-Master's Certificate Program, please call the School of Nursing's Office of Student Affairs at (415) 476-1435.

-Student Funding Award Offer Letters: students are notified as soon as award decisions are made, from mid-summer through early fall quarter via the School of Nursing/Student Funding Office.
-Scholarships recipients may be expected to write thank you letters to donors.
-These scholarships will be reflected on the award offer letter and will list the individual scholarship and donor funding the scholarship with further instructions regarding the thank you letter.
-Please note that the School of Nursing Award Offers Letters are separate from the Award Letters that you may receive from the UCSF Student Financial Aid Office.
+Student Funding Award Offer Letters: Students are notified as soon as award decisions are made, from mid-summer through early fall quarter via the School of Nursing's Student Funding Office.
+Scholarship recipients may be expected to write thank you letters to donors.
+The award offer letter will list the individual scholarship and the donor funding the scholarship, with further instructions about a thank you letter.
+Please note that the School of Nursing's Award Offer Letters are separate from the award letters that you may receive from the UCSF Student Financial Aid Office.

-Tax Information: some scholarships, grants fellowships, traineeships, and other forms of gift aid that exceeds the cost of tuition, fees, required books, and supplies are taxable.
+Tax Information: Some scholarships, grants, fellowships, traineeships, and other forms of gift aid that exceed the cost of tuition, fees, required books and supplies are taxable.
 For information about taxes related to education, review IRS Publication 970.
 More information is available here.

 What happens if I am over awarded?
-Every Student’s financial situation is unique.
-Example: If you are awarded a loan and then later receive additional financial support (TA, GSR, Scholarship/Fellowship), your loan(s) maybe decreased or you may be required to immediately repay some of the loan.
-In order to minimize the impact of this situation, report all TA, GSR appointments, departmental fellowships, grants and external funding to offices and or departments that awarded you funds: Financial Aid Office, School of Nursing/Student Funding Office, and the Graduate Division.
-So it very important that you check your student account balance often.
-If you have any questions, please contact student accounts.
+Every student’s financial situation is unique.
+For example, if you are awarded a loan and then later receive additional financial support (TA, GSR, scholarship/fellowship), your loan(s) may be decreased or you may be required to immediately repay some of the loan.
+In order to minimize the impact of this situation, report all TA, GSR appointments, departmental fellowships, grants and external funding to offices and/or departments that awarded you funds: Financial Aid Office, School of Nursing's Student Funding Office, and the Graduate Division.
+It is important that you check your student account balance often.
+If you have any questions, please contact Student Accounts.

 - Check your student account balance often!